 H+(aq) + OH–(aq) → H2O(l)

-Acids and bases that are dissociated to a limited extent giving a lesser amount of hydrogen or hydroxide ions in solutions are termed weak acids and bases.
+Acids and bases that are dissociated to a limited extent giving a lesser amount of hydrogen or hydroxide ions in solutions, are termed weak acids and bases.

-Disadvantages of Arrhenius theory of Acid and Base
+Disadvantages of Arrhenius Theory of Acid and Base

-i) Applicable to aqueous solutions only as acids and bases are defined from ionization in water.
+i) Applicable to aqueous solutions only, as acids and bases are defined from ionization in water.

-ii) Cannot explain the acidic nature of nonmetal oxides, aluminium chloride and the basic nature of ammonia, sodium carbonate, metal oxides.
+ii) Cannot explain the acidic nature of nonmetal oxides, aluminium chloride and the basic nature of ammonia, sodium carbonate, and metal oxides.

 Relative Strength of Acids and Bases